Skip to content

 Netflix cofounder and CEO Reed Hastings vacations at least 6 weeks each year.

-He gave 2 reasons why.
+He gave two reasons why.

 First, he said, “You often do your best thinking (when) you’re off hiking in some mountain or something and you get a different perspective.”